All Episodes

 The amygdala gives positive emotion when it's clicked forward.

-Now the reason, you feel good.
+Now, the reason you feel good.

-Clicking your amygdala feels great, okay?
+Clicking your amygdala feels great.

 And the more you do it, the greater you feel.